 Frequently Asked Questions

-How do lab notebook apps help with reproducibility?
+Do electronic lab notebooks actually help with reproducibility?